 In 2006 The Centre for Social Studies (CSS) joined the GSSR.
 The CSS was established in Warsaw in 1995 by the Institute of Philosophy and Sociology of the Polish Academy of Sciences (IFiS) in cooperation with Lancaster University in the United Kingdom , the Central European University in Hungary (until 2003 the CSS in Warsaw functioned as the Sociology Department of the CEU) and the Środkowoeuropejska Fundacja Edukacyjna (ŚFE)* .

-IFiS PAN was awarded the highest rating, A+, in the most recent (2013) evaluation of academic units in Poland by the KEJN (Committee for Evaluation of Academic Units) .
-This rating category is described by the Minister for Science and Higher Education on the web site of the Ministry as ‘the elite, Poland’s visiting card of Polish science in the country and in the world’.
-Out of 963 units evaluated only 37 were given the highest A+ rating, and of these only 12 were in the category ‘humanities and social sciences’.
+IFiS PAN was again awarded the highest rating, A+, in the most recent (2017) evaluation of academic units in Poland by the KEJN (Committee for Evaluation of Academic Units) .
 The presence of the GSSR within IFiS contributed to the award of the A+ rating.

 *The ŚFE, a non-profit foundation registered in Poland and reporting to the (then) Ministry of Education and Science in Warsaw , has now ceased all activities.